ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 They're separate models that work in tandem.

 In essence, the way they work is that VQGAN generates the images, while CLIP judges how well an image matches our text prompt.
-This interaction guide our generator to produce more *accurate* images:
+This interaction guides our generator to produce more *accurate* images:

 ![](/assets/png/vqgan/clip_vqgan_with_image.png){:width="540px"}